6 min read read

 Best Practices When Splitting JSON Files

-Add logging to your scripts.
-Print how many records went into each file and the total across all files.
-This makes it easy to verify that nothing was lost during the split.
+• Add logging to scripts.
+Print records per chunk and the total so it is easy to confirm nothing was dropped.

 Recap